Residential and commercial electrical services when you need them and at the right price.

-There is a concern that Compact Fluorescent Light bulbs and fluorescent tubes contain a small amount of mercury.
+There is a concern that compact fluorescent lightbulbs and fluorescent tubes contain a small amount of mercury.
 Therefore burned out bulbs require a safe and careful disposal.
 To confirm if your bulbs contain mercury, look for the displayed Hg symbol.
-Millions of light bulbs containing mercury are disposed of in landfills every year.
-Unfortunately, this means that mercury vapor is being released into the environment.
+Millions of lightbulbs containing mercury are disposed of in landfills every year.
+Unfortunately, this means that mercury vapour is being released into the environment.

-To ensure they don’t break, Compact Fluorescent Light bulbs need to be handled gently.
-If a bulb containing mercury breaks, it is suggested that you leave the room for at least 15 minutes to allow the vapors to settle.
+To ensure they don’t break, compact fluorescent lightbulbs need to be handled gently.
+If a bulb containing mercury breaks, it is suggested that you leave the room for at least 15 minutes to allow the vapours to settle.

 The following are some important points to remember for safe CFL clean-up and disposal.